 TYP directors collected many university meetings minutes, which are most complete in the first few years of the program, roughly 1969 to 1974.
 The collection reflects the program's involvement with a wide variety of student issues including health, financial aid, and housing.

-This collection will be of interest to researchers studying the Afro American Society and the Afrio American Studies Department at Brandeis University as this collection contains information pertaining to both.
+This collection will be of interest to researchers studying the Afro American Society and the African American Studies Department at Brandeis University as this collection contains information pertaining to both.
+Also included in the collection is documentation on minority student activism which helped to create the AAAS Department and in making changes to the TYP Program.

 In an effort to learn more about the TYP accomplishments, the President's Office ordered Thompson Williams, who had returned from a deanship in the university to head the TYP, to define the program for the administration.
 Thompson's effort is explored in Box 7 and Box 8.
 The student newspaper, "The Justice," also wrote several articles on this topic and other TYP-related issues, some of which appear in the collection.